 Shipping is an important part of the buying/selling process on Swappa.
-Whether you’re a first time seller looking for info on how to ship or you’re a prospective buyer wondering how shipping on Swappa works, in this post we’ll cover all the basics.
+Whether you’re a first-time seller looking for info on how to ship or you’re a prospective buyer wondering how shipping on Swappa works, in this post we’ll cover all the basics.

 How shipping on Swappa works

 On Swappa, sellers deal directly with buyers in our marketplace, cutting out the middleman in the process.
 This means sellers are responsible for the shipping and handling of their item.
 According to Swappa’s safe and standard shipping policy, sellers must ship their item within 2 business days of receiving payment.
 Sellers should keep a close eye on their email inbox, as we’ll notify them as soon as their item has sold.
-Once shipped, sellers are expected to communicate this to the buyer by adding the necessary tracking info to their Sale page.
+Once shipped, sellers are expected to communicate this to the buyer by adding the necessary tracking info to their private sale page.

-If you’re a seller, actual shipping charges vary by courier but you can check prices by visiting their appropriate pages online.
+If you’re a seller, actual shipping charges vary by the courier but you can check prices by visiting their appropriate pages online.
 If you’re looking for the best value, USPS is probably your best bet with 2-3 day Priority Shipping being the most affordable (especially if you provide your own packaging).
 For rates, hit the appropriate links below.

 - United States Postal Service Calculator: https://postcalc.usps.com/

 - UPS Rate Calculator: https://wwwapps.ups.com/ctc

 Because everyone likes having options, sellers can add a special Express Shipping option to their listing.
 Shown on the listings page (noted by the little orange lightning bolt symbol), Express Shipping means the seller is willing to ship the same or next business day (including Saturday).
 Sellers are also required to ship using one of the three following methods:

 Sellers should contact their preferred courier service to figure out pricing for this service, then add the dollar amount in the Express Shipping Price field — which is separate from the listing price of the item.